 This report is prepared following the structure and headings set out in the regulations.
-A brief outline of each section is given below:
+A brief outline of each section and details of any material changes in the year to 31 December 2017 are given below:

 Section A Business and performance - this section gives details on how Standard Life International's performance is reported and managed, including details of current year performance.
+Following the conclusion of the UK referendum on leaving the EU in June 2016, Standard Life Aberdeen prepared a set of plausible scenarios in order to adapt the business as appropriate to any post-Brexit changes in regulations and markets and continue services for its policyholders.
+There was a reduction in the operating profits as compared to last year, mainly due to a positive one-off adjustment in 2016 including refinement to deferred acquisition cost methodology.
+The investment performance has improved over the last year driven by strong equity market returns, partly offset by weakening of the pound.
 Section B System of governance - this section sets out the overall framework of policies, controls and practices we use to we meet all of the requirements of sound, risk-based management.
+There were no material changes in the systems of governance for Standard Life International over the reporting period.
 Section C Risk profile - this section sets out the material risks to which Standard Life International is exposed and the techniques used to monitor and manage them.
+There have been no material changes in the risk profile of Standard life International between year-end 2016 to year-end 2017.

 Section D Valuation for solvency purposes - this section provides information on the valuation of assets and liabilities for Standard Life International's Solvency II balance sheet, with particular focus on how technical provisions are valued.
+There was one material change in the valuation of net deferred tax assets for Solvency II reporting.
+A deferred tax liability amounting to £7.2m has been calculated in respect of the temporary timing differences between the Solvency II and IFRS basis.
+The Company has losses carried forward from prior years that can be used to offset this tax liability.
+Therefore, the deferred tax asset was set equal to the level of the deferred tax liability giving an overall net deferred tax asset of nil.
+The assets, technical provisions and other liabilities have been calculated in line with the Solvency II regulations.
+The differences in the valuation of assets and liabilities between the Solvency II and IFRS basis have been reported within Section D of this SFCR.
 Section E Capital management - this section gives details on Standard Life International's approach to Capital Management, the composition of Solvency II capital and details of the SCR and MCR.
+The capital requirements have been calculated in line with the Solvency II regulations.